 Covid-19: Dubai issues summer travel advisory for residents

-Residents urged to commence their overseas journeys only 14 days after receiving the second dose of the vaccine.
+Those who prepare for overseas journeys urged to fly only 14 days after receiving the second dose of the vaccine.

 Dubai’s Supreme Committee of Crisis and Disaster Management has encouraged citizens and residents in the country to be fully vaccinated before they travel abroad.